 Enquiries regarding MSc or PhD study should demonstrate they have reviewed relevant posts on our website https://oceansofbiodiversity.auckland.ac.nz

 Current graduate students

-- Chhaya Chaudhary - latitudinal gradients in marine species richness
+- Chhaya Chaudhary - latitudinal and depth gradients in marine species richness

 - Ana Markic - plastic pollution in the south west Pacific

 - Qianshuo Zhao - mapping marine ecosystems of the world